 In partnership with the University of Oklahoma and led by Dr. Chan Hellman, our program utilizes the Science of Hope to evaluate success.
 Hope reflects an individual's capacity to develop pathways and agency toward goals.
 We assess hope using the Children's Hope Scale, examining children's belief in establishing pathways to their goals and maintaining the drive to follow through.
 Each year, campers at Camp HOPE America show a significant increase in hope, affirming our vision.

-The University of Oklahoma's Center of Applied Research for Non-Profit Organizations has hailed Camp HOPE as a "pathway of hope" for children who witness domestic violence (Hellman, Chancellor, 2014).
-The U.S. Department of Justice, Blue Shield of California Foundation, and many others have recognized the success of Camp HOPE.
-Most recently, the American Evaluation Association (www.eval.org) selected Camp HOPE and its research outcomes for special recognition in November 2016 at their national conference.
+The University of Oklahoma's Hope Research Center recognizes Camp HOPE America as a "pathway of hope" for children exposed to domestic violence (Hellman, Chancellor, 2014).
+The program's success has been acknowledged by the U.S. Department of Justice, Blue Shield of California Foundation, and others.
+Notably, the American Evaluation Association selected Camp HOPE America and its research outcomes for special recognition in November 2016 at their national conference.

 Click on the images below to download the respective PDF